rohaanmalik/v4/content/featured/Wave-Portal/index.md

 showInProjects: true
 ---

-Built a wave portal using Solidity & React
+Built a wave portal using Solidity & React on Rinkeby testnet.
+Drop by & say hi!